elliohow/fMRI_ROI_Analysis_Tool/docs/tutorials/Basic-ROI-analysis.rst

 Voxel-wise tSNR map creation
 ----------------------------
-Before creating the tSNR maps, click the "Settings" button in the "Statistical maps" section of the GUI.
+Before creating the tSNR maps, click the :guilabel:`Settings` button in the "Statistical maps" section of the GUI.
 The default options will normally be sufficient, however if a noise scan has been added to the functional volumes, make sure under the "Image SNR calculation" header that information about this noise volume is given.
 This allows the fRAT to remove it when creating tSNR maps, and if creating iSNR maps, it will be used to calculate the noise value.